Dalian No. 24 High School: International Department

 The International Department is a part of Dalian No.24 High School established in July, 2011.
 The international department provides Cambridge IGCSE and A-Level courses.
 In 2011, Dalian No.24 High School becomes CIE Exam Centre (CN572).
-Peter Chai (柴思原), a writer and alumnus of the International Department, graduated with the highest grade in A-Level Business Studies in China in 2017.
+Peter Chai (柴思原), currently a researcher and writer, graduated from the International Department with the highest grade in A-Level Business Studies in China in 2017.

 Domestic Department-Admission Rates to Chinese Key Universities in the National Higher Education Entrance Examination

 In the three consecutive years from 2015 to 2017, Dalian No. 24 high school’s admission rates to Tsinghua University and Peking University, both in China, ranked first in Liaoning Province.

 In 2015, three hundred and seventy-five graduates took part in the National Higher Education Entrance Examination.
 In total thirty-eight graduates were admitted to Tsinghua University and Peking University.

 In 2016, a total of forty-four graduates are admitted to Tsinghua University and Peking University and two graduates were admitted to University of Hong Kong.
 Students who were admitted by these three universities occupied ten percent of the whole graduates.

 In 2017, a total of thirty-nine graduates were admitted to Tsinghua University and Peking University in China, approximately nine percent of the whole graduates.